-Trains will run on Crossrail’s Elizabeth Line from December 2018.
-Stretching to over 118 kilometres (72 miles) of railway line and costing £14.8 billion, Crossrail is one of Europe’s largest and most expensive pieces of new 21st century infrastructure.
+Trains will run on Crossrail’s Elizabeth Line from autumn 2019.
+Stretching to over 118 kilometres (72 miles) of railway line and costing £15.4 billion, Crossrail is one of Europe’s largest and most expensive pieces of new 21st century infrastructure.

 Crossrail, an east to west London rail network running through Berkshire, central London, south Essex and north Kent, will fully open in December 2019 – fourteen years after Parliament first considered a Crossrail Bill.
 The railway promises to bring an extra 1.5 million people to within 45 minutes of London’s main employment, leisure and business districts.